Akron, Ohio: Government

 The mayor of Akron is elected in a citywide vote.
-In 2016, the city elected its 62nd mayor.
+In 2023, the city elected its 63rd mayor.
 The city is divided into 10 wards, each elect a member to the Akron City Council, while an additional 3 are elected at large.
 The mayor's cabinet currently consist of directors and deputy directors of administration, communications, community relations, economic development, intergovernmental relations, labor relations, law, planning & urban development, planning director – deputy, public safety, and public service.
 The city adopted a new charter of the commissioner manager type in 1920, but reverted to its old form in 1924.

-The current mayor is Dan Horrigan.
+The current mayor is Shammas Malik, who succeeded Dan Horrigan after the 2023 election.
 Longtime Akron Mayor Don Plusquellic announced on May 8, 2015, that he would resign on May 31 after 28 years as mayor and 41 years of service to the city.
 On May 31, 2015, Garry Moneypenny was sworn in as the new mayor at East High School.
 Moneypenny was former Chief Deputy and Assistant Sheriff of the Summit County Sheriff's Department, former Springfield Township Police Department Chief of Police, and former Akron City Council President.

 On June 5, 2015, less than a week after he took office, Mayor Moneypenny announced he would not run for a full term because of inappropriate contact with a city employee.
 Three days later, Moneypenny announced he would resign effective at midnight on June 10.
 Council president Jeff Fusco assumed the duties of mayor on June 11, 2015.
 Fusco ran for and was elected to an at-large council seat, rather than seeking a full term as mayor.
 Fusco also announced he would temporarily step down as Chair of the Summit County Democratic Party, because the city charter calls for the Mayor to devote his full attention to the city.

 As of July 1, 2015, three Democrats and one Republican were running for Mayor of Akron.
 The Democratic candidates were Summit County Clerk of Courts and former ward 4 Councilman Dan Horrigan; at-large Councilman Mike Williams; and Summit County Councilman Frank Communale.
 Horrigan won the Democratic primary, held on September 8.
 In the general election, he faced the lone GOP candidate, Eddie Sipplen, an African-American criminal defense attorney.
 On November 3, 2015, Horrigan was elected as the 62nd mayor of the city of Akron.
 He took office on January 1, 2016.
 On November 5, 2019, Mayor Horrigan was re-elected to a second term.

-The current members of City Council are:
+The current members of the city council are all Democrats.